-Covid update: For this

-year the Heads of House will become effectively Heads of Year as we will not be able to run vertical tutor groups until the guidance changes.
-We will revert back when it is deemed safe to do so.
+Covid update: Last year the Heads of House became effectively Heads of Year as we were not able to run vertical tutor groups.
+We will revert back to Heads of House and vertical tutor groups for 2021-22 if possible, i.e. if guidance changes.